my-language-skills/alexa-skill-vocabulary/README.md

         - 1 language strings file that contains all Alexa response messages in all languages available.
     * Skill Operation files:
         - 1 main file of operation: index.js.
 This file handles all Intents of the skill.
-        - 1 external file that is responsible to require all necessary external content files (Mutation in futuer versions to load specific content files).
+        - 1 external file that is responsible to require all necessary external content files (Mutation in further versions to load specific content files).